 About Masks and Coronavirus

-Going forward, the most important way you can protect yourself from the virus, as well as others, is to get the COVID-19 vaccine when it is available to you.
-However, it is important to continue wearing a mask and practicing social distancing, even after you have been vaccinated.
+Going forward, the most important way you can protect yourself from the virus, as well as others, is to get the COVID-19 vaccine.
+It is important to continue wearing a mask and practicing social distancing, if you have not been vaccinated.

 Medical-grade masks, such as surgical or N-95 masks, need to be reserved for those who need them most and should only be worn by healthcare workers or first responders.
 Learn more about the type of mask that is right for you.